 KEEP OUR FEES IN OUR RIVER: Most of the fees collected from launching paddlecraft into a river should be used to improve the environmental and recreational conditions of that same river.
 The Harpeth Conservancy suggests creating separate trusts for each waterbody on which paddlecraft outfitters operate, and any launch fees collected from vessels put into a given waterbody should be credited to the corresponding trust.

-FORM A PERMANENT PADDLECRAFT ADVISORY BOARD: The Harpeth Conservancy advocates engaging stakeholders who are impacted by how paddlecraft rental is regulated and how the money generated from such regulations is spent in the rulemaking and revenue spending processes.
-Such stakeholders include the Tennessee Scenic Rivers Association, anglers' organizations, environmental advocacy organizations, and the paddlecraft outfitters themselves.
+FORM A PERMANENT PADDLECRAFT ADVISORY BOARD: The Harpeth Conservancy advocates engaging stakeholders who are impacted by how paddlecraft rental is regulated and how any money generated from such regulations is spent in the rulemaking and revenue spending processes.
+Such stakeholders include the Harpeth Conservancy, the Tennessee Scenic Rivers Association, anglers' organizations, environmental conservation organizations, and the paddlecraft outfitters themselves.
 Including commercial paddlecraft outfitters in the rulemaking process will help garner the support of the regulated community.
 Outfitters can also provide valuable information about industry standard practices, which are useful as regulatory baselines.

 The Harpeth Conservancy will continue to offer input to the TWRA to make the best paddlecraft regulations possible - rules that effectively and efficiently address the emerging problems of non-motorized vessel rental without imposing undue economic hardship on outfitters or spending the money on unrelated projects and rivers.